I hope everyone enjoyed their run in Austwick! Click here for the the provisional results Austwick Amble results 2022 short

 The senior race starts and finishes in Austwick village centre (GR768684).
 Parking can be found on the approach roads to the village from the A65 although the centre of the village will be closed to traffic.

 The senior race is run over a loop circuit of approximately 8 miles/13 km and covers a total ascent of 1200 ft/370m.

 The outward journey over the first 4 miles passes through the beautiful Crummockdale limestone scenery and briefly joins Sulber Nick (which connects the Yorkshire peaks of Pen-y-Ghent and Ingleborough).
 The return leg descends slowly back through spectacular scenery to Austwick, and to the start point on the village green.

-The route this year will be the same as last year with the closing section on tarmac road.
+The route this year will be the same as in previous years with the closing section on tarmac road.

 – JUNIOR RACES (please note age-groups)